pandoras-toolbox/pandora/payroll-test-okhttp/README.md

 **Status:** _5% complete_

-This module contains functional end-to-end API tests for the [payroll-backend](../payroll-backend/README.md) application.
+This module contains functional end-to-end API tests for the [payroll-server](../payroll-server/README.md) application.

-The payroll backend application must be started before the tests in this module can be run.
+The payroll server application must be started before the tests in this module can be run.

 Examples how to start the tests on command-line: